skodaconnect/skodaconnect/README.md

 # Skoda Connect v1.0.30

-Fork of https://github.com/robinostlund/volkswagencarnet where it was modified to support also Skoda Connect
+Fork of https://github.com/robinostlund/volkswagencarnet where it was modified to support also Skoda Connect.
+Changes made to utilize the same API calls as the MySkoda mobile app.

 ## Information